-Maryland, Virginia, and Washington, DC all follow pure contributory negligence law.
+Washington, DC follows pure contributory negligence law.
 This law states that the accident victim can only recover compensation if he or she bears no responsibility for the accident in any way.
 For example, if you ran through a red light and crashed into another driver, but the driver was speeding or distracted at the time of the accident, then you may not owe them any accident-related expenses.

 During a free consultation with Regan Zambri Long, your lawyer will discuss if your accident happened solely because of your negligence, or only partially because of your negligence.
 If you were not fully responsible for the accident, then you should not be fully responsible for the medical expenses and property damage.

-Maryland, Virginia, and Washington, DC are three of only five states in the U.S. that do not practice comparative fault or modified comparative fault laws.
+Washington, DC is one of only five states in the U.S. that do not practice comparative fault or modified comparative fault laws.
 This type of accident law allows both parties to collect compensation, even if they are partially liable for the accident.
 For example, if you ran a red light and crashed into the other car, but the driver was speeding or distracted, you may be found 80% at fault, while the other driver is found 20% at fault.
 If that’s the case, your insurance company will pay 80% of the damages while the other driver’s insurance company will pay 20% of the damages.

 Our attorneys are regularly featured in Super Lawyers and Best Lawyers.
 We take our role in the DC Metro community seriously and we are committed to our clients.
 We understand that life is rarely black and white.
 Car accidents are no different.
 Even if you think you are partly to blame for the accident, there is usually more to the story.